kaifshaheemj/Sigma_Internship_Coding_Challenge/README.md

 ### Objective

-Build a simple model to decide whether to place a buy order on day d+1 to maximize portfolio value, using pre-specified logic.
+Model to decide whether to place a buy order on day d+1 to maximize portfolio value, using pre-specified logic.
 Publish both the output and your code.

-### Logic Details
+### Pre-Specified Logic Details

 - Let p(d) denote the close price on day d.
 - Define returns r(d) as r(d) = (p(d) - p(d-1)) / p(d-1).